patrikf11/elbo/README.md

 ## Elbo
-A dyi approch for ve.direct cloud monitoring
+A diy approach for ve.direct cloud monitoring